qsus/colors/discord/README.md

 (to do: add example image here)
 ## ANSI code block formatting
 Discord added support for custom color formatting inside code blocks by supporting ascii escape codes.
 This is a much more powerful than syntax highlihting, but also more complicated.
 Here is a [link to a kkrypt0nns guide](https://gist.github.com/kkrypt0nn/a02506f3712ff2d1c8ca7c9e0aed7c06). (to do: add example image here)
+## Slash command highlighting (in testing)
+String `</yourText:anyInt>` in discord message will become blueish, sort of like when you ping someone.
+It can be used to highlight some text.
+YourText is any text, using only alphanumerical characters, -, _ and space.
+AnyInt is any natural number; it doesn't seem to have any influence on the final effect.
+Note that only the part `/yourText` will be displayed.
+Example: `</imposter is sus:1>`: "/imposter is sus" with blue background.
 ## Sources:
 - [Discord FAQ](https://support.discordapp.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)
 - [Rebane Discord Colored Text Generator](https://rebane2001.com/discord-colored-text-generator/)